zaylinkhant02/Emissive-Tesselation/README.md

 ---

 This script creates a tessellation of octagons and squares arranged in a repeating pattern.
-Each shape is rendered with layered shading, shadows, and gradient-based coloring to produce a glowing effect.
+Each shape is rendered with shading, shadows, and gradient-based coloring to produce a glowing effect.

 ---